11 best dogs for emotional support

 In that sense, our four-legged friends are proving invaluable, and doctors are increasingly becoming aware of their benefits for mental health.
 In May 2021, researchers at the The University of Toledo published scientific evidence showing emotional support animals are aiding people with chronic mental illness.
 The number of dogs used for emotional support is also rising as more and more people become attuned to the benefits.

 So which breeds actually labelled emotional support dogs?
 Actually, none.
 To be deemed a good emotional support dog, it must only be well-behaved and toilet-trained but no dogs are specifically directed to offer emotional support.
 As such, it's widely accepted that any breed can offer benefits but some dogs are perhaps more suitable than others.
-Here we round up 11 breeds which we believe should be high on your list.
+Here we round up 11 breeds that we believe should be high on your list.

 PetsRadar’s guide to the best dogs for emotional support